 Depending on the community in which your potential sanctuary property is located, you may find out what zoning restrictions are in effect by reaching out to the local town hall, city hall, or county seat.
 Typically, someone involved with local or regional government can help you learn what zoning restrictions might be in place, or help connect you to the department that holds that information, via a simple phone call.

 It is critical that you actively seek out this information personally from appropriate authorities versus relying on word of mouth, statements from realtors, or from internet research.
 Frequently, rescues and sanctuaries are contacted by animal caretakers who are suddenly confronted by neighbors who may take issue with new animal residents, and/or zoning enforcement authorities.
 Caretakers who are not in compliance with zoning regulation may then be required to find alternate homes for residents.
 Such issues can easily be prevented by personally consulting with relevant authorities well in advance of welcoming residents.
 Asking for confirmation of the allowances for a particular property in writing is also recommended.

 It is also critical that if you require some form of zoning relief, such as a special use permit, conditional use permit or a variance for any aspect of your operation, such as keeping a particular species or perhaps holding public events and/or hosting volunteers and visitors, that you consult with a skilled land use attorney in your area well in advance of engaging in any of those activities.
-In some cases, you may even require zoning relief of this nature just to operate a nonprofit on your site.
+In some cases, you may even require zoning relief of this nature just to operate a A non-governmental organization whose primary purpose is something other than selling goods or services. on your site.
 It is far better to get your permissions and limitations clear in advance, than it is to try and straighten them out after you have been found in violation of your zoning regulations.